-The Town has taken steps on climate action to reduce energy emissions through the 2021 Community Energy Plan.
-In terms of planning for resilience, the Town has conducted flood studies to better understand and manage flood risk in the Tannery Creek watershed (Aquafor Beech Ltd., 2019).
+The Town has taken steps on climate action to reduce energy emissions through the 2021 Community Energy Plan and the 2014 and 2021 Energy Conservation and Demand Management Plans.
+In terms of planning for resilience, the Town has conducted flood studies to better understand and manage flood risk in the Tannery Creek watershed (Aguafor Beech Ltd., 2019).
 The Town's asset management planning helps to ensure infrastructure is operated, maintained, and designed for longevity; however, it does not consider the impacts that climate change may have on infrastructure.
-The Town is planning to invest \$123 million in its infrastructure between 2018 and 2028 (Asset Management Plan, 2018) and has a responsibility to protect this public investment from avoidable damages related to climate change.
-Climate change adaptation and mitigation interventions have the potential to be low cost while providing significant future benefits.
+The Town is currently investing approximately \$12 million annually in its infrastructure, but this is far less than the estimated \$49 million required to meet the town's capital replacement and rehabilitation needs (Town of Aurora, 2021a).
+As part of the asset management processes, the Town has a responsibility to protect this public investment from avoidable damages related to climate change.
+Climate change adaptation and mitigation interventions have the potential to be low-cost while providing significant future benefits.
 According to the Insurance Bureau of Canada, every dollar invested today in resilience saves six in future costs (IBC, 2019).
 It is often much more challenging and expensive to implement reactive measures when damage from extreme events has already occurred and retroactive repairs or refurbishments are required.